EBISPOT/ontotools-docker/README.md

 To change customisation options, edit the `docker-compose.yml` file and re-deploy.
 For example, to change the title of your OLS instance, edit the `ols.customisation.title` line.

+To update the data in your OntoTools instances, run the `update-data.sh` script:

+    ./update-data.sh

 # Pipeline

 The OLS/OXO/Zooma pipeline (just "pipeline" from now on) supports the following workflows: